ToitB/ai-system-architecture-demo/README.md

 └──────────────┘ └─────────────┘ └──────────┘
 ```

-See `architecture/system-overview.md` for more details.
+See `architecture/system-overview.md` for more detailed architectural notes.

 ---